 Excimer lasers are an example of a subcategory morphed into a standalone classification.
 They are a type of gas laser, but their properties differ in key regards from general gas lasers, and they have characteristics that make them optimal for a number of applications.
 They can deliver ultraviolet (UV) emission at a relatively low cost, which is an unusual and useful feature.
 Some examples of excimer lasers are those available with 193 nm emissions (argon fluoride, ArF), 248 nm (krypton fluoride, KrF), and 308 nm (xenon chloride, XeCl).

-Excimer lasers only operate in pulsed mode, with high peak power and short duration.
+Excimer lasers operate exclusively in pulsed mode, offering high peak power and short pulse durations.
 This makes them suitable for precise material ablation and micro-material processing applications.
 They are known for their strong photoablation effects, as the high-energy UV photons break chemical bonds in target materials, removing atoms in a controlled and precise manner.
 This property makes excimer lasers particularly valuable in semiconductor fabrication (microlithography), LASIK eye surgery, and dermatology.

 4. Semiconductor Lasers (Diode Lasers)